 6. Photo Sherlock

 Photo Sherlock comes with a simplified user interface.
-The app allows you to reverse search an image directly by using your camera.
+The app allows you to reverse search an image directly using your camera.
 If you prefer, you can also use your Camera Roll to upload pictures.

 7. TinEye Reverse Image Search